shameekbaranwal/KEF-Volunteering/README.md

 <!-- GETTING STARTED -->
-## Getting Started
+## Getting Started with the Demo

-To get a local copy up and running in a development environment, follow these steps.
+You can either access the app in the production environment by downloading the APK file from [here]('https://bp-gc.in/kotak-refs) and installing it on your device, or you can access it in a development environment using Expo CLI by following these steps.

 ### Prerequisites